sting-ioc/sting/docs/dagger.md

 * The sting annotation processor is small, self-contained and vendors it's dependencies.
 This makes it easy to add a single dependency to the processor path that does not interfere with other annotation processors.
-As of version `2.25.2`, the Dagger annotation processor requires ~14 artifacts to be added to the processor path including several used by other annotation processors such as `com.google.auto:auto-common`, `com.google.guava:guava` and `com.squareup:javapoet` which are commonly used in other annotation processors and occasionally cause conflicts when different annotation processors are using different versions of these libraries.
+As of version `2.25.2`, the Dagger annotation processor requires ~14 artifacts to be added to the processor path including several artifacts that are commonly used by other annotation processors such as `com.google.auto:auto-common`, `com.google.guava:guava` and `com.squareup:javapoet`.
+Version conflicts can occasionally cause conflicts when different annotation processors are using different versions of these libraries.

-* Sting components can be annotated with the {@link: sting.Eager @Eager} annotation will result in the component being constructed when the injector is constructed.
+* Sting components can be annotated with the {@link: sting.Eager @Eager} annotation.
+This will result in the component being constructed when the injector is constructed.
 Lazy components are those without this annotation and will be constructed the first time they are accessed.
-This is particularly useful in a web context when components will often register event listeners when they are constructed.
+This is particularly useful in a web context when components will often register event listeners when they are constructed and thus need to be created when the application is initializing.

 * Sting supports the {@link: sting.Typed @Typed} annotation to control the types published by a component.
 The same capability is present within dagger but it that the bindings are declared using a `@dagger.Module` annotated